 You Pay

 Generic (Tier 1) \$O

 Formulary brands (Tier 2) 20%

-Non-formulary brands (Tier 3) 30%
+30%

-\$40 minimum (30-day supply)
+Non-formulary brands (Tier 3) \$40 minimum (30-day supply)

 \$80 minimum (90-day supply)

 Annual out-of-pocket limit \$1,000/person

-\$2,000/family
+Annual out-of-pocket innit \$2,000/family

-"Formulary brands" are medications that have been evaluated by the Sav-Rx Pharmacy and Therapeutics Committee, which is comprised of physicians and pharmacists, and have been determined to be more clinically effective and cost-effective treatment options for most patients compared to "non-formulary brands."
+"Formulary brands" are medications that have been evaluated by the Sav-Rx Pharmacy and Therapeutics Committee, which is comprised of physicians and pharmacists, and have been determined to be more clinically effective and costeffective treatment options for most patients compared to "non-formulary brands."
 For the most recent information about the formulary status of a specific medication, contact Sav-Rx.